 The end of the school day is at 3:45 p.m. when children are dismissed to go to carpool, van, or bus areas.
 With the exception of those early release dates listed below, students must be picked up promptly at dismissal unless they are in the after-school program.

 Students will be dismissed at 1:15 pm on the the following days:

 Wake County requires volunteers to register on a Wake County Public School System computer.
 Some volunteer activities require background checks, some do not.
 After you have registered, you will get your “Volunteer” tag to wear each time you volunteer at Apex Elementary.
 Registration is required every school year.
 It does not carry over from one year to the next.
+You will need to update your volunteer registration by November 15, 2018, or your name will be removed from the eligible volunteer list.
 Our School Library computers are available for registrations and updates.